 I still have further questions?

-Please feel free to call my office at (412) 249-9180.
+Please feel free to call me at (412) 480-9950.
 Trusts of all kinds are important legal documents and a well written Trust will serve you throughout your life and in death.
 I ensure that my clients fully understand what they are signing as well as what effects changes in the law will have on their Trusts.